Hungarian translation

 Hungarian to English

-Please note that although I’m not a native speaker of English, I have spent several years at school and at work in the USA.
+Please note that although I am not a native speaker of English, I have spent several years at school and at work in the USA.
 As a result, I have acquired near-native proficiency in written English and will be happy to prove this to you in the form of a short test translation based on any text that you provide.
 Try and see if the reviewer will be able to distinguish it from a native translation!

 The Best Effort principle – working together

 No translation is ever perfect.
 Never let a translator tell you that they can deliver work that is completely free of errors.
 True professionals are aware that the only way to deliver high quality is what we call the TEP process (translate, edit, proof).
 Each stage of the workflow should be performed by a different linguist.
-I will be happy to participate in your project in any of these roles, and if some of the roles are unfulfilled, recommend colleagues to complement your team.
+I will be happy to participate in your project in any of these roles, and if some of the roles are unfilled, recommend colleagues to complement your team.